 Get Information on the Car You Want to Buy

 The first thing you want to do is pick a vehicle out you're interested in.
-You can go to a car dealership when they're closed and write down the information or gather it from online automotive listing sites such as Edmunds, TrueCar, CarsDirect, and Automotive.com.
+You can go to a car dealership when they're closed and write down the information or gather it from online automotive listing sites such as Car Clearance Deals and Edmunds.
 You will need the year, make, model, and vehicle identification number (VIN).
 You will also need the dealership's fax number.

-These types of free websites have made the fax contact technique outdated because of their ease of use.
-You can get free no-obligation new car price quotes sent to you with the click of a mouse.
-You can then use the quotes you receive to negotiate an even better price between dealerships in your local area.
-Read more on how to get dealers to bid for your business online here.
+The best online car buying sites have made the fax contact technique outdated because of their ease of use.
+You can easily get free new car quotes delivered to your inbox and then use them negotiate an even better price between dealerships in your local area.

 Get the Dealerships Fax Number